In-Depth Understanding of C/C++ Compilation and Linking Technology 6 – A2: Dynamic Library Design Basics – ABI Interface Design

 // 函数使用这个结构体

-extern "C" void process_data(const MyData* data);If the header file does not have the complete definition of MyData, the compiler will not know how large sizeof(MyData) is, and will be unable to correctly allocate stack space or pass parameters for the process_data function call.
+extern "C" void process_data(const MyData* data);If the header file does not contain the full definition of MyData, the compiler does not know the size of sizeof(MyData), and cannot correctly allocate stack space or pass arguments for the process_data function call.

 Macro and Constant Definitions